-Kate Middleton News: Kate’s Secret Mother Support Group After Prince Charles’ Irritation With Kate And William
+Kate Middleton Begs For Help?
+Kate’s Secret Support Group After Prince Charles Is ‘Irked” By Kate And William

 — Autumn Adeigbo (@AutumnAdeigbo) March 26, 2017

 That ordeal may be far in her future and is a huge obstacle to Meghan becoming Prince Harry’s wife.
-It took four years of dating before Prince William introduced Kate Middleton.
+It had taken four years of dating before Prince William introduced Kate Middleton.
 Kate reportedly gets along very well with her grandmother-in-law, but she still has to deal with the details of her personal life pretty much on her own.

 Middleton has spoken out in the past about the joys and trials of motherhood, but the latest Kate Middleton news suggests that Kate has taken to the Internet to find better ways to cope.
 The Mirror, via Reveal magazine, wrote that Kate Middleton has an anonymous account on the British mothers’ support forum, Mumsnet.